WesH0use/AWS_Developer_Notes/db.md

 _ProvisionedThroughputExceededException_ explained: When you create a new provisioned table in Amazon DynamoDB, you must specify its provisioned throughput capacity.
 This is the amount of read and write activity that the table can support.
 DynamoDB uses this information to reserve sufficient system resources to meet your throughput requirements.

+## A company uses Amazon RDS as its database.
+For improved user experience, it has been decided that a highly reliable fully-managed caching layer has to be configured in front of RDS.
+Which of the following is the right choice, keeping in mind that cache content regeneration is a costly activity?

+**Implement Amazon ElastiCache Redis in Cluster-Mode** - One can leverage ElastiCache for Redis with cluster mode enabled to enhance reliability and availability with little change to your existing workload.
+Cluster mode comes with the primary benefit of horizontal scaling of your Redis cluster, with almost zero impact on the performance of the cluster.

+When building production workloads, you should consider using a configuration with replication, unless you can easily recreate your data.
+Enabling Cluster-Mode provides a number of additional benefits in scaling your cluster.
+In short, it allows you to scale in or out the number of shards (horizontal scaling) versus scaling up or down the node type (vertical scaling).
+This means that Cluster-Mode can scale to very large amounts of storage (potentially 100s of terabytes) across up to 90 shards, whereas a single node can only store as much data in memory as the instance type has capacity for.